-As part of the Plan, CalHHS recommends supporting the coordination of existing efforts, including pilot projects and other initiatives to advance the development of resources that can be used to coordinate real-time availability of programs, services, and facilities for individuals in crisis.
+As part of the Five-Year Implementation Plan, CalHHS recommends supporting the coordination of existing efforts, including pilot projects and other initiatives to advance the development of resources that can be used to coordinate real-time availability of programs, services, and facilities for individuals in crisis.
 CalHHS also recommends development of policies that will increase equitable access to crisis receiving and stabilization facilities for help seekers.
-All activities should build upon existing statewide efforts wherever and whenever possible, including those intended to support development and operations of crisis receiving and stabilization facilities that operate outside of traditional business hours, meet the needs of children and youth, older adults, individuals with mental health, SUD and/or chronic health conditions and/or who are justice involved.
+All activities should build upon existing statewide efforts wherever and whenever possible, including those intended to support development and operations of crisis receiving and stabilization facilities that operate outside of traditional business hours, meet the needs of children and youth, older adults, individuals with mental health, SUD and/or chronic health conditions and/or who are justice involved

-Potential Implementation Activities State Lead(s) Implement- ation Partners Year 1 Year 2 Years 3-4 Years 5+ D.3.a Coordinate efforts to inventory behavioral health services and facilities and assess opportunities to inform state policy for building upon or filling in gaps from existing initiatives CalHHS DHCS, CDPH, EMSA, County/ Tribal BH, Tribal/ CBO Partners • • 0 0 D.3.b Develop policy recommendations to increase equitable access to crisis receiving and stabilization facilities (considering potential barriers such as costs, cultural factors, staffing, insurance coverage, acceptance and denial criteria, and other factors) CalHHS DHCS DMHC 0 0 • • D.3.c Develop policy recommendations to address insurance coverage and local sustainability challenges for county and community providers of services that stabilize crisis (See Also Recommendation E.2.)
-CalHHS DMHC, DHCS 0 0 • • D.3.d Build on Proposition 1, Behavioral Health Continuum Infrastructure Program (BHCIP), California Advancing and Innovating Medi-Cal (CalAIM), and other initiatives to increase the availability of alternative models including Peer Respite, Sobering Centers, and traditional Crisis Residential Treatment Programs CalHHS DHCS, County /Tribal BH • • • •
+Implementation Activities State Lead(s) Implement -ation Partners Year 1 Year 2 Years 3-4 Years 5+ D.3.a.
+Coordinate efforts to inventory BH services and facilities and assess opportunities to inform state policy for building upon or filling in gaps from existing initiatives.
+CalHHS DHCS, CDPH, EMSA, County/ Tribal BH, Tribal/ CBO Partners • • 0 0 D.3.b.
+Develop policy recommendations to increase equitable access to crisis receiving and stabilization facilities (considering potential barriers such as costs, cultural factors, staffing, insurance coverage, acceptance and denial criteria and other factors) CalHHS DHCS DMHC 0 0 • 0

+Implementation Activities State Lead(s) Implement -ation Partners Year 1 Year 2 Years 3-4 Years 5+ D.3.c.
+Develop policy recommendations to address insurance coverage and local sustainability challenges for county and community providers of services that stabilize crisis (See Also Recommendation E2) CalHHS DMHC, DHCS 0 0 • 0 D.3.d.
+Build on Proposition 1, Behavioral Health Continuum Infrastructure Program (BHCIP), California Advancing and Innovating Medi-Cal (CalAIM) and other initiatives to increase the availability of alternative models including Peer Respite, Sobering Centers, and traditional Crisis Residential Treatment Programs CalHHS DHCS, County /Tribal BH • • • •

-4. Develop more options or expand existing options for transporting individuals in crisis to a safe place to be.
+4. The state should develop more options or expand existing options for transporting individuals in crisis to a safe place to be.

 The need for alternate transportation options for those experiencing a behavioral health crisis was elevated in multiple PAG and Workgroup meetings.
 One opportunity that California and other states have been exploring is Community Paramedicine (CP) programs, which allow paramedics to function outside their traditional emergency response and transport roles to facilitate more appropriate use of emergency care resources.
-Another is Triage to Alternate Destinations (TAD) programs, which offer people who have behavioral health needs, but no emergent medical needs, transport to a mental health crisis center or sobering center instead of an Emergency Department (ED) after screening by the Community Paramedic.117
+Another is Triage to Alternate Destinations (TAD) programs, which offer people who have behavioral health needs, but no emergent medical needs, transport to a mental health crisis center or sobering center instead of an ED after screening by the Community Paramedic.
+95

 In 2021, California implemented AB 1544, which granted local EMS agencies the authority to develop CP and TAD programs.
-A study published by the University of California, San Francisco in 2023 assessed different CP and TAD pilot programs implemented in the state.
+A study published by the University of California San Francisco in 2023 assessed different CP and TAD pilot programs implemented in the state.
 The study included four mental health pilot programs, which provide alternative destination options for people experiencing a mental health crisis.
-The study found that across pilot sites 27% to 40% of individuals with mental health needs who were screened as part of the pilot program were transported to an alternative destination rather than an ED.
-Among the three pilot programs with a sobering center program, less than 2% of patients receiving transport to sobering centers as an alternative to the ED were later transferred to an ED.
-Tib.
+The study found that across pilot sites 27% to 40% of individuals with mental health needs who were screened as part of the pilot program were transported to an alternative destination than an ED.
+Among the three pilot programs with a sobering center program, less than 2% of patients receiving transport to sobering centers as an alternative to the ED were later transferred to an ED.96